 The machine wheels must be set for work in a specific bed width.
 The wheels should be set to match the tractor wheels.
+See 'wheel track settings' diagram in the specifications section of this handbook.

 Each wheel is carried by a wheel leg pillar (item 2, fig 6) The pillars have a top and bottom flange plate containing a series of fixing holes.
 Moving the pillars in or out adjusts the wheel centres to suit the selected bed width.
 Both wheel legs must be set to the same hole positions so that the wheels remain symmetrical about the centreline of the machine.
 Lifting equipment must be used when setting the wheels.